 What exactly would it look like if the ideal job opportunity landed in your inbox?
 Have an idea about which types of jobs you are open to, what industries you’d be willing to consider, and which geographic or schedule stipulations are important to you.

 Having your resume and LinkedIn profile up-to-date will make things much easier if a potential employer reaches out.
-Periodically review these materials to make sure your strengths are highlighted, any recent accolades or developments are included, and the tone and appearance are current.
-Stay abreast of current events, especially the happenings within your industry, to help address questions and stimulate conversation during screenings or interviews.
+Periodically review these materials to make sure your strengths are highlighted.
+Add any recent accolades or developments, and update the tone and appearance.
+Stay abreast of current events, especially the happenings within your industry.
+This will help address questions and stimulate conversation during screenings or interviews.
 These practices will also help improve your knowledge and awareness in your current role in the meantime.

 Enhance Your Network